ctreffs/SwiftSimctl/README.md

 </p>

-This is a small tool (SimctlCLI) and library (Simctl) written in Swift to automate [`xcrun simctl`](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/InteractingwiththeiOSSimulator/InteractingwiththeiOSSimulator.html#//apple_ref/doc/uid/TP40012848-CH3-SW4) commands for Simulator in unit and UI tests.
+This is a small tool (SimctlCLI) and library (Simctl), written in Swift, to automate [`xcrun simctl`](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/InteractingwiththeiOSSimulator/InteractingwiththeiOSSimulator.html#//apple_ref/doc/uid/TP40012848-CH3-SW4) commands for Simulator in unit and UI tests.

-It enables, among other things reliable, **fully automated** testing of Push Notifications with dynamic content and driven by a UI Test you control.
+It enables, among other things, reliable **fully automated** testing of Push Notifications with dynamic content, and driven by a UI Test you control.

 ### 🚧 Architecture